-- Turn the Ninja Foodi on high sear/saute and add 2 Tbsp of butter.
+- Turn the Ninja Foodi on high sear/saute and add 2 tablespoon of butter.

 - Add in smashed garlic, onions, carrots, zucchini, pearled couscous, and mushrooms.

-- Add in 1 tsp salt, 1/2 tsp pepper and saute for about 3 minutes.
+- Add in 1 teaspoon salt, ½ teaspoon pepper and saute for about 3 minutes.

-- Add 1 Tbsp of minors vegetable base, 4 sprigs of fresh thyme and 2 1/2 cups of water.
+- Add 1 tablespoon of minors vegetable base, 4 sprigs of fresh thyme and 2 ½ cups of water.
 Put the pressure lid on and turn the valve to seal.
 Set the pressure to LOW for 3 minutes.
 When the time is up immediately release the pressure.